How to Negotiate Salary for Your Next Career Move

 The Key to Tangible Results

-Stay flexible
+Remain flexible

 Practice active listening

-Your Network is Important | Talk to your friends who have held similar roles or reach out to professional networks as well as brainstorming members of professional associations. |
+Your Network is Important | Talk to your friends who have had similar experiences or reach out to the professional network as well as brainstorming members of professional associations. |

-Be confident & concise | Talk clearly about your personal experiences as well as your achievements and expectations.
+Be confident & concise | Be clear about your experience as well as your achievements and expectations.
 Make sure you highlight tangible results. |

-Be flexible | Ask about alternative incentives like bonuses based on performance instead of Base salary. (?).
-Keep your professional conduct throughout the negotiation process. |
+Stay flexible | Find out about other incentives, such as bonuses based on performance instead of Base salary (?).
+Be sure remain professional during the negotiation. |

-Practice active listening | Listening is as crucial as speaking during these kinds of conversations.
-You can take the lessons you’ve learned from these discussions and incorporate it into any future negotiations that you’re likely to take part in. |
+Practice active listening | Listening is as crucial in these types of conversations.
+Take what you have learned away from these conversations and incorporate them into future discussions you’ll likely be involved in. |

 What is salary negotiation?

-Why why is it important to discuss salary?
+Why is it so important to negotiate a salary?

 What is the best way to negotiate my salary? switching careers completely?